Hermit-commits-code/meeting-cost-calculator/README.md

 - Save teams/templates: users can save current meeting settings as named templates and load them instantly from a dropdown
 - Export/share results: users can export meeting cost data as CSV or PDF from the popup UI Export/share results: users can export meeting cost data as CSV or PDF from the popup UI.
 (MVP complete; advanced PDF export planned in future mini-roadmap)
+  Share meeting cost directly to Slack channels using a secure production relay endpoint

 ## Getting Started